MicrosoftDocs/power-automate-docs/articles/guidance/planning/separate-flows.md

 -   You can build the automation with multiple people

-No need to restart the automation from beginning if a step failsIn the example below, there is one automation set up for an approval process, covering multiple processes with a single automation.
+No need to restart the automation from beginning if a step fails.
+In the example below, there is one automation set up for an approval process, covering multiple processes with a single automation.